Check the Apps & Aviation section for pictures and videos of my flying down under!

 • Last three months or last three page openings (whichever is lesser) of logbook

 You can (and probably should) file your application online now via the CASA self service portal (link below).
-This makes the process much more convenient, as you can send the required forms and even all attachments (license, medical etc) online.
+This makes the process much more convenient, as you can send the required forms and even all attachments (license, medical etc) online - it seems you can also simply send an e-mail, however.
 After registering, you can access all functions, which include filing applications and tracking their progress/status.

-In December 2015, there was actually no requirement from the authorities for a checkride before exercising the privileges of the CoV, however I highly recommend checking with CASA about the current requirements before you go flying.
+In August 2024, there was actually no explicit requirement from the authorities for a checkride before exercising the privileges of the CoV that I could find in the docs (except they say they can always impose that at their discretion), however I highly recommend checking with CASA about the current requirements before you go flying.
 That said, the owner/operator from which you hire the plane will require a checkride anyway.

 And now for the hard part.
 A few years ago, aviation security regulations in Australia, like everywhere else, have become very strict.
 Now, two types of airports exist in Australia: security controlled and non-security controlled.
 There are still many small private strips that are not security-controlled, but surprisingly many very remote airfields in the middle of nowhere are.
 The bigger airports like the international ones or Ayers Rock, for example, are all security controlled.
 So how does this all affect you?

-UPDATE November 2018: For flying in Australia with a CoV, generally a security background check is required!
+UPDATE November 2018: For flying in Australia with a CoV or any other licence, generally a security background check is required!
+You need to hold a so-called AVID (Aviation Identification) at the very least.

 AND: to fly in and out a security controlled airport, you need to hold a so-called ASIC (aviation security identification card).
 This card signifies that you have undergone a security check.
 You do have two options for your flying in Australia now: